 - The initial fixation of the hotend on its support was improved and better cooling flow reduced the bottom hotend temperature to around 52°C with hotend temperature at 280°C. Screw temperature is approximately 10°C below low fin temperature, so this is quite acceptable for PETG support.

-- For weight and dimensions reasons, I have not used magnets to maintain the hotend like on the D-Box, instead I used rubbers cuts in bike tire tubes.
+- For weight and dimensions reasons, I have not used magnets to maintain the hotend like on the D-Box, instead I used rubber bands cuts in bike tire tubes.
 This is less practical to install, but I find a reasonably easy way to do it.
 So, in case of mechanical trouble, that is not the hotend which is ejected, but the arms which pops out (I tested involuntarily during commissioning...).
 The rubber tend to age and I had to replace the rubber bands once.
 This is the only maintenance, aside rod oiling, that I had to do over time.
 I never had any nylon wire break (that will ruin the print and can be dangerous).

 - You have to order a few stuff (2 fans, a diode, cables and connectors, some M3 screws, a larger buildtak, 25cm of bowden tube for filament inlet, a DC/DC converter) and buy parts in DIY stores (wood, to be cut by the store for accuracy, M4 bolts and nuts, wood screws, M5 rods, M3 rods, rubber supports, nylon wire, aluminium sheet for board shielding, windows seals), for a total which may not exceed 80 euros for an enclosed printer.